 You’ve got the best idea since sliced bread.
 Now you need the perfect brand name for your business, product, website, or whatever it is that is now nameless.

 In other words, you need a cool business name that will sum up your emerging venture perfectly, catapulting it firmly towards the success you know it deserves.

-In this article we will share our proved process that has been used more than 20,000 times to help successfully generate brand names for our clients.
+In this article we will share our proven process that has been used more than 20,000 times to help successfully generate brand names for our clients.